 In 2013, Jeff was hired to write “Prima Donna”, the true-life story of Japanese opera singer Michiko Tanaka, who, with her husband, famed German actor Viktor De Kova, fought the Nazis while inside Germany from 1933 – 1945.
 Japanese film giant Toho Company has signed on to produce.

 In 2014, Jeff wrote and directed the documentary, “Flight Time”.
 This film tells the “Horatio Alger – like” story of businessman and philanthropist Anthony Welters and stars Supreme Court Justice Clarence Thomas, Colin Powell, Quincy Jones and Hillary Clinton.

 In 2015, Jeff was hired to write the true-life romance “Sweet Surrender”.
-Negotiations are underway to hire acclaimed director Michael Radford to helm the film.
+The film is currently in pre-production with acclaimed, Academy Award-winning director Roland Joffe set to helm the film.